budkaja/TF-SCORE/README.md

 |  \|G\|  |  785  |  0    |  110  |  6    |  0    |  1637  |  3466 |  3426 |  9     |  0     |
 |  \|T\|  |  1747 |  3577 |  3513 |  0    |  1511 |  253   |  0    |  167  |   0    |  0     |

-A python program, MatrixFileSeparator_Matalign.py, can take the JASPAR formatted all human PWM file and create PWMs in the required Matalign format.
+A python program, MatrixFileSeparator_Matalign.py, can take the JASPAR formatted all human PWM file and create PWMs in the required format for use by Matalign.

 Usage: